BigFoot-adventures/VoluSynd/README.md

 # VoluSynd

-VoluSynd is a practice project to create a volunteer management system with a working CRUD API.
+VoluSynd is a practice project to create a volunteer management system with a CRUD API.

 ### Features
- - sort through volunteers
- - jwt authentication
- - role-specific access to certain pages

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.